krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

-understand the full technical details, but at its core, measure theory tells us which kinds of functions are measurable—in other words, which functions can support meaningful accumulation, comparison, and composition of values via integration.
+understand the full technical details, but at its core, measure theory tells us which kinds of functions are measurable—in other words, which functions can support meaningful accumulation, comparison, and composition of values via _integration_.

-When a presence density functions (signal) is measurable,it gives us the confidence to do things like compute statistics, aggregate over elements or boundaries, and compose presence effects—while preserving the semantics of the domain.
+When a presence density functions (signal) is measurable, it gives us the confidence to do things like compute statistics, aggregate over elements or boundaries, and compose presence effects—while preserving the semantics of the domain.

-Informally, when a presence density function is a measurable we can treat its values like any other real number and do math over them, as long as we carefully respect the units involved.

 From our perspective, a presence density function is a domain signal whose value that can be *accumulated* across time and across presences.